MerlinSchaeffer/intro_R_2days/content/resources/_index.md

 weight = 1
 +++

 Here you find a couple of further useful links.
-And don't forget: If you get stuck, I am sure someone else had the same problem before --- so hit [Google](www.google.com)!
+And don't forget: If you get stuck, someone else has likely had the same problem before --- so hit [Google](https://google.com)!

 ## Tutorials
 - Data Carpentry’s [R for Social Scientists](https://datacarpentry.org/r-socialsci/)